 - Discuss and cooperate with fellow students to solve problems

-- Critically reflect on and discuss causes and consequences of economic problems faced by households and institutions in developing countries
+- Reflect on and discuss the causes and consequences of economic problems faced by households and institutions in developing countries

 - Practical exercises

 Plenum discussion of group presentations on analysis of scientific literature.
 Feedback on draft group assignments, either written or orally as relevant.
 Students may also be asked to provide peer feedback on assignments based on agreed criteria.